 Updates!
-SB0438 – Public Schools – Pregnant and Parenting Students – Policies and Reports – had an unanimous favorable vote (45-0) by the Senate, and was passed by the House (117-16) HB0401 was passed by the House on third reading on April 7th (123-12), It is awaiting for action by the Senate Education, Health, and Environmental Affairs Committee.
-Legislative session ends at midnight on Monday, April 12th.
+SB0438 – Public Schools – Pregnant and Parenting Students – Policies and Reports – had an unanimous favorable vote (45-0) by the Senate, and was passed by the House (117-16) HB0401 was passed by the House on third reading on April 7th (123-12) and by the Senate (45-0).
 Next year, we plan to pursue the companion data collection bills introduced this session.

-Lead bill sponsors are Delegate Michele Guyton and Senator Mary Washington
+Lead bill sponsors: Delegate Michele Guyton and Senator Mary Washington

 What are the issues?